belbanas/norbit-homework/readme.md

 - run "node express"  for the server
 - run "node mock_app" for the mock application which streams boat position data
 - run "npm start" inside the frontend_client folder for running the frontend

+### Known bugs / future tasks:

+- No multiple recording sessions simultaneously
+- Newly connected clients can stop the recording in progress
+- Newly connected clients can stop the stream for all clients

+- Add the ability to zoom when streaming data
+- User registration for managing saved sessions
+- Possibility to delete unwanted tracks
+- User friendly design for track list and for the buttons